 Finally, building a network of followers on social platforms will help signal both to search engines and to potential consumers that you are an expert in your field.
 52% of online brand discovery happens in public social feeds, meaning that people are often looking a product or service up on at least one social media platform before taking action.
 If your brand does not have a well-maintained social presence, consumers may assume you are not legitimate or have gone out of business, and they will move onto the next result.

 Utilize Your Social Media Presence for SEO

 Will Google ever update their search algorithm to include social signals?
 It’s hard to say.
 However, it’s undeniable that having a consistent social media presence enhances your SEO.
 It can be a highly beneficial business tool.
-To learn more about best SEO practices, see these other MV blog posts: Making the Most of Your Website with SEO, Why Your Business Needs an SEO Strategy, and The Ins and Outs of SEO.
+To learn more about best SEO practices, see these other MV blog posts: Making the Most of Your Website with SEO and Why Your Business Needs an SEO Strategy.

 We hope you enjoyed Social Media Week at Media Venue!
 Ready to put together a social strategy for your business?
 Contact Michelle Dunaway at email@example.com or 502-855-4795 to get started.
 Enhance your marketing investment with Media Venue!